WRBr0wn/Particle-Simulator/README.md

 To use this project:

+- Start an x server on your Windows Machine
 - Run the docker image one of two ways:
   - Pull and run the Docker image from brow6946/particle-simulator
   - Use the provided Dockerfile and associated files to create and run a new docker image